fscottfoti/togethermap-help/docs/permissions.md

 Note: public owner collections do not exist - you must give ownership explicitely.

-Giving permissions roughly works the same as Google Docs - i.e. send links to people that to whom you want to give the permission.
+Giving permissions roughly works the same as Google Docs - i.e. send links to people to whom you want to give the permission.
 To get the link that bestows a given kind of permission, just click the "link" button and the link will be copied to the clipboard for you to, most likely, paste into an email to send to a collaborator.

-Additionally you can click the "generate" button if you think someone has access to the link that you did not intend, and when you click generate all previous links will no longer give access to the bearers of that link.
+Additionally you can click the "generate" button to generate a new link if you think someone has access to the link that should not have access, which will invalidate all previous links for this permission.

 Finally, at the bottom will be a button to make the collection "public" again.